 - Audio Visual Unit (AVU): AVU ensures that all proceedings and interviews are digitally recorded in a format that can be archived for subsequent review by judges or lawyers at any stage should a legal point or legal arguments arise.

 - Interpretation and Translation Unit (ITU): National and international translators work side by side to ensure that all court documents are translated into each of the three working languages (Khmer, English and French).
-The interpreters provide simultaneous interpretation of meetings and court proceedings, ensuring that every word spoken is interpreted and that all parties understand what is being said at any given time.
+Interpreters provide simultaneous interpretation of meetings and court proceedings, ensuring that every word spoken is interpreted into each of the three working languages and that all parties understand what is being said at any given time.

-- Reproduction and Records Archives Unit (RAU): RAU is responsible, in co-ordination with the Administrative Greffier, for the cataloguing, distribution, storage and security of all judicial documents and exhibits.
-The Library, attached to RAU, provides all Judicial Organs, lawyers and other court users with centralized access to legal literature and research material.
-This is provided by way of books, journals, the internet and various on-line legal databases such as LexisNexis.
-The library books are not only purchased by the ECCC but some have been donated by donor states and individuals; it is hoped that upon the completion of the mandate of the ECCC that these books will be donated to an institution in Cambodia.
+- Records Archives Unit (RAU): This Unit is responsible, in co-ordination with the Administrative Greffier, for the processing, cataloguing, managing, distribution, and security of all judicial documents and exhibits.
+The Unit maintains the judicial records of proceedings before the ECCC and provides access to these records to authorized court staff, in accordance with activities of the court, and as directed by the Chamber seized of each case file.
+The Library, attached to RAU, provides all Judicial Organs, lawyers and other court users with centralized access to legal literature and research material including books, journals, the internet and various on-line legal databases.
+Some of the books in the library have been donated by donor states and individuals.
+It is hoped that upon the completion of the mandate of the ECCC these books will be donated to an institution in Cambodia.

-- Witness and Expert Support Unit (WESU): WESU is responsible for services required to provide a safe and supportive environment conducive for witnesses, experts and victims to participate in the proceedings of the ECCC.
+- Witness and Expert Support Unit (WESU): The main purpose of this Unit is to provide witnesses, experts and victims participating in ECCC proceedings with those services needed to ensure a safe and supportive environment.
 WESU has three primary areas of responsibility: 1) Witness and Expert Logistics and Operations; 2) Witness Support, and 3) Witness Protection.